American and British English spelling differences: -ogue, -og

-British and other Commonwealth English use the ending -logue while American English commonly uses the ending -log for words like analog(ue), catalog(ue), dialog(ue), homolog(ue), etc. The -gue spelling, as in catalogue, is used in the US, but catalog is more common.
-In contrast, dialogue, epilogue, prologue, and monologue are extremely common spellings compared to dialog etc. in American English, although both forms are treated as acceptable ways to spell the words (thus the inflected forms, cataloged and cataloging vs. catalogued and cataloguing).
-Words such as demagogue, pedagogue, synagogue are seldom used without -ue even in American English.
+British and other Commonwealth English use the ending -logue while American English commonly uses the ending -log for words like analog(ue), catalog(ue), homolog(ue), etc., etymologically derived from Greek -λόγος -logos ("one who speaks (in a certain manner)").
+The -gue spelling, as in catalogue, is used in the US, but catalog is more common.
+In contrast, dialogue, epilogue, prologue, and monologue are extremely common spellings compared to dialog etc. in American English, although both forms are treated as acceptable ways to spell the words (thus, the inflected forms, cataloged and cataloging vs. catalogued and cataloguing).

+In American English, analog is the standard spelling for the adjective (e.g., analog signal), while analogue is often preferred for the noun (e.g., meat analogue).
+According to Merriam-Webster's Collegiate Dictionary, analog is listed as the primary adjective form, while analogue is the principal noun form.

 In Australia, analog is standard for the adjective, but both analogue and analog are current for the noun; in all other cases the -gue endings strongly prevail, for example monologue, except for such expressions as dialog box in computing, which are also used in other Commonwealth countries.
 In Australia, analog is used in its technical and electronic sense, as in analog electronics.
 In Canada and New Zealand, analogue is used, but analog has some currency as a technical term (e.g., in electronics, as in "analog electronics" as opposed to "digital electronics" and some video-game consoles might have an analog stick).
 The -ue is absent worldwide in related words like analogy, analogous, and analogist.

+Words such as demagogue and pedagogue from the Greek noun ἀγωγός agōgos ("guide"), are seldom used without -ue in American English.

-Both British and American English use the spelling -gue with a silent -ue for certain words that are not part of the -ogue set, such as tongue (cf. tong), plague, vague, and league.
+Both British and American English use the spelling -gue with a silent -ue for certain words that are not part of the -ogue set, such as tongue, plague, vague, and league.
 In addition, when the -ue is not silent, as in the words argue, ague and segue, all varieties of English use -gue.